 The exchange rate differences arising on translation of the following items are recognised in other comprehensive income:

 financial liabilities that are designated as a hedge of the net investment in a foreign operation;

 qualifying cash flow hedges, insofar as the hedge is effective.

 The assets and liabilities of foreign operations, including goodwill and fair value adjustments arising on consolidation, are translated into euros at the exchange rates prevailing on the reporting date.
-The revenues and costs of foreign operations are converted into euros at an average exchange rate that approximates the exchange rate on the transaction date.
+The revenues and expenses of foreign operations are translated into euros at the average exchange rate, which approximates the exchange rate on the transaction date.